-- Earned master's degree in nursing from: - o A program accredited by the Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN). - o A graduate nurse anesthesia degree from a program accredited by the Council on Accreditation of Nurse Anesthesia Education Programs of the American Association of Nurse Anesthetists. - Cumulative grade point average (GPA) from master's level nursing courses of 3.0 on a 4.0 scale. - Completed criminal background check. - Documentation of graduate statistics and nursing research or evidence based practice course on the official transcript. - Documentation of the '3-P's' (Advanced Health Assessment, Advanced Pharmacology, Advanced Pathophysiology) on the official transcript.
+- Earned master's degree in nursing from: - o A program accredited by the Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN). - o A graduate nurse anesthesia degree from a program accredited by the Council on Accreditation of Nurse Anesthesia Education Programs of the American Association of Nurse Anesthetists. - o BSN prepared nurses with a Master's degree in a non-nursing business- or health-related field will be considered for acceptance upon review of the program director. - Cumulative grade point average (GPA) from master's level nursing courses of 3.0 on a 4.0 scale. - · Completed criminal background check. - Documentation of the following on the official transcript: - o Nursing Research or Evidence Based Practice course - o The '3-P's' (Advanced Health Assessment, Advanced Pharmacology, Advanced Pathophysiology) - o Graduate Statistics